Lewington-pitsos/remote-graphcast/README.md

 # Remote Graphcast

 Run graphcast on a runpod GPU.
 Output is saved to s3.
+Shouldn't cost more than $0.2 for a 10 day forcast.

 ## Order of operations